CMP-Studio/react-native-android-alarms/README.md

  ### Handling Missed Alarms

+ If the user missed an alarm becuase their phone was off, when they turn their phone on, this module will present them with a notification telling them that they missed an alarm.
  Missed alarms is delivered as a String.
 For example, if you missed alarms with ids 3, 5, and 7 <br>
  ```missedAlarms = "3,5,7,"```
  If there are no missed alarms, missedAlarms is undefined.